Fake, Faux or Repro

 reproductions is another.

-other hand, a clever fake is sometimes offered as a genuine antique,
+the other hand, you’ll often see clever fakes offered as genuine

-particularly in the case of furniture.
-Old wood taken from an antique
+antiques, particularly in the case of furniture.
+Old wood taken from an

-chest and combined with new wood to make another piece is a practice
+antique chest and combined with new wood to make another piece is a

-that’s becoming common, especially in England.
-However, much effort
+practice that’s becoming common, especially in England.
+And though much

-simulate aged materials, a fake is still a counterfeit.
+simulate aged materials, a fake is still a fake.

-is, of course, nothing wrong with a good reproduction as long as the
+There is, of course, nothing wrong with a good reproduction as long as

 reproductions are such faithful copies that it would be difficult to

-tell the difference, if it were not for the lack of wear; years of use
+tell the difference, if it weren’t for the lack of wear— years of use

 and care add special character to any antique.
 Valuable Austrian

 Biedermeir furniture is a good example.
-So many pieces were destroyed in
+World War II destroyed so many

-World War II that the art of reproducing them is flourishing.
-And some
+pieces that the art of reproducing them is flourishing.
+And some of the

 Price